 If you’re in the U.S., Poshmark and Mercari might be similar avenues to destash things you don’t need anymore and bring in a little extra!
 These two aren’t available in Canada yet, but I’ve heard very good things about them.

 If you’ve read my extreme couponing guide, you know I’m a BIG fan of rebate apps.
 While normally when I cash out my earnings I funnel them back into our grocery budget, while I was working towards starting a blog for free, I squirreled those away instead.
-Checkout 51 gives you the option to pay out in PayPal credit instead of waiting for a cheque to arrive by mail, so that’s what I did.
+Checkout 51 gives you the option to pay out in PayPal credit instead of waiting for a check to arrive by mail, so that’s what I did.

 Checkout 51 and Caddle both work in the same way: When you buy an item that’s listed on the app, you can scan in your receipt and get rewarded a cash rebate for that item.